BY-LAWS OF THE CLARKSVILLE-MONTGOMERY COUNTY TENNESSEE CRIME STOPPERS BOARD

 Section 1.
 Size.
 The Board shall have a voting membership of 12 members.
 The positions of leadership for the Board are defined in Article III: Executive Committee.
 A quorum of seven (7) members will be required to conduct the official business of the Crime Stoppers Board.
-The Board will also have members that represent the Clarksville Police Department, Montgomery County Sheriff’s office, and Austin Peay State University Campus Police.
+The Board will also have members that represent the Clarksville Police Department, Austin Peay State University Campus Police, and The Housing Authority.
 These law enforcement agencies will appoint a primary and alternate representative to the Board.
 Their mission is to present, answer, or research issues/questions pertaining to crimes/TIPs that may come before the Board for action.
-They may provide input on how to provide information to the public on crimes, law enforcement issues, and methodology used.
+They may provide input on how to provide information to the public on crimes, law enforcement issues, and the methodology used.
 They are not voting Board members in order to avoid any conflict of interest issues due to their law enforcement mission and the Crime Stoppers mission.

 Section 4.
 Terms.
 Voting Board members may serve a term of four years, with no more than two (2) consecutive terms.
 A second term will require a majority vote of the full Board.
 Members completing two terms may reapply for a board vacancy after sitting out for one (1) year.